 Cloudflare domain registration is set to automatically renew by default.
 Automatic renewals are 1 year renewals initiated by Cloudflare on behalf of the customer.
 Only domains that have Auto Renew set to On are automatically renewed.
 Manual renewal is possible at any time even if Auto Renew is enabled.

 Cloudflare automatically renews domains 30 days prior to the expiration date.
 If the automatic renewal fails, you are notified via email.
-Cloudflare makes two additional attempts to process the renewal.
+Cloudflare makes three additional attempts to process the renewal.
 If all attempts fail, the customer must manually renew the domain.

 Understand renewal notification